StreakyCobra/gws/README.md

   `status`.

 * It can also (for the same reasons) pull the modifications from origin for all repositories (but fast-forward only).
-Syntactic sugar to avoid a `gws fetch` and then many merges:
+Same as `gws fetch`, but also does fast-forward merges.

         $ gws ff    # Mnemonic: ff=fast-forward